eddieantonio/cmput296/lab-7.md

 When JavaScript is being run within the browser, there is a global variable called `document`.
 This is a `Document` object, and it represents the logical structure of the HTML document.
-Typically, we JavaScript to run after the document structure is loaded.
+Typically, we write JavaScript to run after the document structure has loaded.
 The problem with that is that `<script>` tags are part of the document structure, and thus, any `<script>` will run _before_ the entire document structure is loaded.
 We'll explain a method of running some code as soon as the HTML document has finished loading.
 You need to call `document.addEventListener()` with the event `"DOMContentLoaded"`, and a function whose code will be run when the event triggers.